 Lithium-ion batteries are currently the benchmark when it comes to battery storage.
 When charging, lithium ions migrate from the positive electrode to the negative electrode, and the opposite applies when discharging.
 However, the material and design of the electrodes, separator, and electrolyte all vary.
 Jülich researchers are working on further developing these components and finding their optimal combination to improve the storage properties and safety of lithium-ion batteries.

-Researchers at the Helmholtz Institute Münster (HI MS), which is affiliated to Jülich’s Institute of Energy and Climate Research (IEK-12), are focused on electrolytes.
+Researchers at the Helmholtz Institute Münster (HI MS), which is affiliated to Jülich’s Institute of Energy Materials and Devices (IMD-4), are focused on electrolytes.
 In batteries, electrolytes act as a medium for ion transport.
 They are also the central component with which all battery components react.
 The electrolytes of lithium-ion batteries often consist of complex mixtures of conducting salts, solvents, and additives.
 The scientists synthesize and characterize the individual components, particularly their interaction with each other and with the electrodes.
 Particular attention is paid to the processes at the interfaces between the electrolyte and the electrodes that are crucial to the overall performance and lifetime of a battery.

 In addition, Jülich’s Ernst Ruska-Centre offers the opportunity to investigate the atomic structure of battery materials – both fresh and used – on the smallest scale using high-resolution electron microscopes.